pytorch/serve/examples/image_classifier/streaming_video/README.md

 pip install opencv-python
 ```

-To make use of TorchServe's dynamic batching feature, we need to send asychronous http requests.
+To make use of TorchServe's dynamic batching feature, we need to send asynchronous http requests.
 Hence, we are using [requests-futures](https://github.com/ross/requests-futures) in this example.
 Install requests-futures with the following command
 ```
 pip install requests-future